ykkimhgu/DLIP_doc/programming/python/README.md

 ### Upgrade in Anaconda Prompt:

-The following command upgrades Python to another branch---3.6---by installing that version of Python:
+The following command upgrades Python to another branch from 3.4 to 3.6 by installing that version of Python:

 ```
 conda install python=3.6